OTRF/Security-Datasets/small_datasets/windows/credential_access/credential_dumping_T1003/credentials_from_memory/README.md

 # Credentials From Memory

-An adversary can grab credentials from the memory contents of lsass.exe
+An adversary can grab credentials from the memory contents of processes such as lsass.exe

 ## Technique Variations Table